 “It’s hard to say no to you,” he said, his voice dropping into a register that made her knees weak.

 Her hand froze in her hair.
-The shadow of him fell over her as he straightened, closing the distance.
-His green eyes were fixed on her silver signet ring, his expression pained, as if the etched ‘O’ around the tourmaline was responsible for the distance between their worlds.
+The shadow of him fell over her as he straightened, closing the distance between them to the span of a breath.
+His green eyes were fixed on her silver signet ring, his expression pained, as if the etched ‘O’ around the black tourmaline was responsible for the distance between their worlds.

 “Fine.
 A truce,” he agreed.